cleesmith/keys2text_proxy/README.md

 ## Intro blurb used on novelcrafter's discord

 > Keys2Text Proxy is a Python FastAPI application that lets you use multiple AI providers (OpenAI, Anthropic, Google AI Studio, Groq, OpenRouter, DeepSeek, LM Studio, and Ollama) through a single OpenAI-compatible proxy server using your own API keys.
-It runs locally on your computer, saves chat history as plain text, and works nicely with NovelCrafter.
+It runs locally on your computer, saves chat history as plain text, and works nicely with novelcrafter.
 The code is open source and free to use forever.

 ## Key Features